Options of the kafka() source

 Why is it worth using dual consumer strategies? describes the differences between the two.

-For details about how the resulting topic names, partitions, and Kafka assign/subscribe strategies are determined in different scenarios, see Basic startegy usage cross-reference of the different topic configuration cases
+For details on how the resulting topic names, partitions, and Kafka assign/subscribe strategies are determined in different scenarios, see the Basic strategy usage cross-reference of the different topic configuration cases ; for information on how the resulting strategy participates in offset storing and bookmarking, refer to Bookmarking in the kafka() source.

 time-reopen()